tytydraco/yessleep/out/Every_morning_at_3_am_I_die_to_save_my_sisters_life.md

 I’m not sure what that means…The woman didn’t explain anything past the process and implication that I’m shedding time off my own life.
 I’m not sure how much life essence I’m giving to my sister or how much I even have left to give, but Alana wakes up every day, smiling, laughing, happy.
 I can’t imagine taking that away from her or my parents.

-She’s eighteen now and on her way to college.
+She’s thirty-one now and on her way to getting married to a nice gentleman who treats her like she’s the world.
 Had I not done what I did, if I didn’t do what I still do, she wouldn’t get to experience this.

 I know I’ll die sooner, whenever that may be, but seeing my sister fulfill her life makes me believe it’s worth it.

 I never saw that woman again nor another creature like the one on that fateful night.

-Up until now, nobody knew this except that woman and me, and being only fifteen, it has been a heavy weight on my shoulders.
+Up until now, nobody knew this except that woman and me, and being twenty-eight, holding onto this for so many, many years, it has been a heavy weight on my shoulders.